 There are a wide variety of pricing strategies, some of which can be combined with one another.
-For example, if your business aims to grow market share quickly, this may require a different pricing strategy from a company that wants to maximise profits.
+For example, if your business aims to grow market share quickly, this may require a different pricing strategy from that of a company that wants to maximise profits.

 This article illustrates some of the most common approaches to pricing strategy, with examples of how each type is used in business.
 Choosing the right one for your business will depend on a variety of factors, including your aims, the industry in which you work, and the pricing strategies employed by your competitors.